Command options / Setting tags¶

 (BAND_INDICES

-Band indices are specified.
-The output file name will be, e.g.,
+file name will be, e.g., gammas-mxxx-gxx(-sx)-bx.dat

 where bxbx...

-shows the band
+shows the

-This may be also useful to distribute the computational demand such like that the unit cell is large and the calculation of phonon-phonon interaction is heavy.
+This option may be also useful to distribute the computational demand such like that the unit cell is large and the calculation of phonon-phonon interaction is heavy.

 --wgp

-(command option only)¶
+(command option only)#

-Irreducible grid point indices and related information are written
+Irreducible grid point indices and related information are written into

-into ir_grid_points.yaml
+ir_grid_points.yaml

 .
-This information may be used when we
+This information may be used when we want to distribute

-want to distribute thermal conductivity calculation into small pieces
+thermal conductivity calculation into small pieces or to find specific grid

-or to find specific grid points to calculate imaginary part of self
+points to calculate imaginary part of self energy, for which

-specify the grid point indices.
+–gp option can be used to specify the grid point indices.

 grid_address-mxxx.hdf5

 is also written.
-This file contains all the
+This file contains all the grid points

-grid points and their grid addresses in integers.
-Q-points
+and their grid addresses in integers.
+Q-points corresponding to grid points are

-sampling mesh numbers for respective reciprocal axes.
+calculated divided these integers by sampling mesh numbers for respective

 --stp

-(command option only)¶
+(command option only)#

-Numbers of q-point triplets to be calculated for irreducible grid
+Numbers of q-point triplets to be calculated for irreducible grid points for

-to estimate how large a calculation is.
-Only those for specific grid
+large a calculation is.
+Only those for specific grid points are shown by using

 or --ga